marcustyphoon/XKit/README.md

 XKit is a small extension framework that powers tweaks for Tumblr.

 ## Get a release build

+> [!NOTE]
+> New XKit does not use modern extension technologies and can no longer be added to most web browser installations.
+See this post on the New XKit blog for more information and alternatives: [Deprecating New XKit](https://www.tumblr.com/new-xkit-extension/788724612482662400/deprecating-new-xkit)

 Currently we support [Firefox](https://new-xkit-extension.tumblr.com/firefox) and [Chrome](https://new-xkit-extension.tumblr.com/chrome) officially.
 We support Opera and Edge unofficially using the same file as the Chrome extension.